 Our Marine Biology BSc Honours degree provides you with a holistic understanding of human interaction with the marine environment.
-It is the study of all marine life, from marine bacteria to large invertebrates and mammals.

 You learn about invertebrates, fish, seabirds and marine mammals, as well as plants, algae and cyanobacteria.
 You also explore the chemical and physical properties of the oceans and their impact on marine life.